Saikumartheppa/AppointEase/README.md

 ```

 >## Project Summary
-The Doctor-Patient Management System is a backend application designed to facilitate the management of doctors and patients in a healthcare setting.
-The system provides various APIs to add doctors,
-add patients with their symptoms, and suggest doctors based on patient symptoms and location.
+ AppointEase is a web-based application that serves as a bridge between doctors and patients, providing a platform for seamless appointment scheduling and management.
+The project offers a RESTful API for creating and deleting appointments, streamlining the process and enhancing patient-doctor communication.
 ---
 >## Author